mistakelly/Data-structure-and-algorithm-in-python/README.md

 2. the elements of array are of the same type that is it cannot store elements of different types
 3. arrays are indexed from 0
-4. deleting and an element in an array takes a constant tim
+4. deleting and an element in an array takes constant time